 Related: What is the meaning of Touch Support with Touch Points in Windows.

 A few Touch keyboard tips to get you started:

 - Turn Caps Lock on by double-tapping the Shift key.

 - Double-tap the Spacebar to insert a full-stop and space.

 - Tap the &123 key to switch to the numbers and symbols view.

 - Switch to and from the numbers and symbols view by pressing and holding the &123 key, tapping the keys you want, and then releasing it.

 - Tap the Emoticon key to see Emojis.
-Go here to see how to use colored Emoji on Windows.
+Go here to see how to use colored Emojis.

 Touch keyboard icon keeps appearing?
 Disable Touch keyboard

-See this post if your Touch keyboard is not working in Windows 10/8.
+This post will show you how to reset the Touch Keyboard to default open position.
+See this post if your Touch keyboard is not working in Windows.